CloudLabs-MOC/mslearn-azure-developer/instructions/azure-secure-solutions/02-app-config-retrieve.md

 ## Lab Objectives
 In this lab, you will perform:

-- Create an Azure App Configuration resource and add configuration information
+- Task 1: Create an Azure App Configuration resource and add configuration information
-- Assign a role to your Microsoft Entra user name
+- Task 2: Assign a role to your Microsoft Entra user name
-- Add configuration information with Azure CLI
+- Task 3: Add configuration information with Azure CLI
-- Create a .NET console app to retrieve configuration information
+- Task 4: Create a .NET console app to retrieve configuration information
-- Sign into Azure and run the app
+- Task 5: Sign into Azure and run the app

 # Exercise 2: Application Configuration Management with Azure App Configuration
 ## Task: 1 Create an Azure App Configuration resource and add configuration information